Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Haley Schuster almost 4 years ago
+Haley Schuster over 4 years ago

 I'm in support of the budget.
 Phoenix Police keep our communities safe and need our support.